French frigate Méduse (1810): Shipwreck site

 In 1980, a French marine archaeological expedition led by Jean-Yves Blot located the Méduse shipwreck site off the coast of modern-day Mauritania.
 The primary search tool was a one-of-a-kind magnetometer developed by the CEA.

 The search area was defined on the basis of the accounts of survivors of Méduse and, more importantly, on the records of an 1817 French coastal mapping expedition that found the vessel's remains still projecting above the waves.
 The background research proved to be so good that the expedition team located the shipwreck site on the first day of searching.
 They then recovered enough artifacts to identify the wreck positively and to mount an exhibit in the Marine Museum in Paris.

 In popular culture

 Géricault's painting

 Impressed by accounts of the shipwreck, the 25-year-old artist Théodore Géricault decided to create an oil painting based on the incident and contacted the writers in 1818.
 His work depicts a moment recounted by one of the survivors: prior to their rescue, the passengers saw a ship on the horizon, which they tried to signal.
 She disappeared, and in the words of one of the surviving crew members, "From the delirium of joy, we fell into profound despondency and grief".
 The ship Argus reappeared two hours later and rescued those who remained.
-The painting, titled Le Radeau de la Méduse (English: The Raft of the Medusa), is considered an iconic work of the French Romantic movement and Géricault's masterpiece.
+The painting, titled The Raft of the Medusa, is considered an iconic work of the French Romantic movement and Géricault's masterpiece.
 It is on display in the Louvre.